-SAVE: Systematic Alien Verification for Entitlements

-- Second Parent: A parent who is eligible to participate in a W-2 employment position but is not because the first parent is already a participant in a W-2 employment position. - Severely Disabled Child: A child less than 18 years old who has a physical, emotional or mental impairment which is diagnosed medically, behaviorally, or psychologically.
+- SAVE: Systematic Alien Verification for Entitlements - Second Parent: A parent who is eligible to participate in a W-2 employment position but is not because the first parent is already a participant in a W-2 employment position. - Severely Disabled Child: A child less than 18 years old who has a physical, emotional or mental impairment which is diagnosed medically, behaviorally, or psychologically.
 The impairment is characterized by the need for individually planned and coordinated care, treatment, vocational rehabilitation or other services which has resulted or is likely to result in a substantial limitation on the ability to function in at least three (3) of the following areas: 1.
 Self-care 2.
 Receptive and expressive language 3.
 Learning 4.
 Mobility 5.
 Self-direction 6.
 Capacity for independent living 7.
 Economic self-sufficiency - Sponsor: A sponsor is a person who, or any public or private agency or organization that, executes an affidavit of support or similar agreement for an alien to ensure the alien does not become a public charge.
-The agreement is a condition of the alien's entry into the U.S.

-Supportive Services Planner (SSP): A W-2 agency employee, county government employee or contracted employee who determines eligibility for W-2 supportive services such as food stamps, Medical Assistance, child care, and Emergency Assistance.
+The agreement is a condition of the alien's entry into the U.S. - Supportive Services Planner (SSP): A W-2 agency employee, county government employee or contracted employee who determines eligibility for W-2 supportive services such as food stamps, Medical Assistance, child care, and Emergency Assistance.
 The SSP will not provide case management to participants in W-2 employment positions.

 - TANF: The Temporary Assistance for Needy Families (TANF) program is Title I of the Personal Responsibility and Work Opportunity Reconciliation Act of 1996 (PRWORA).
-The federal block grant program that provides states with the authority and funding to create programs that provide time-limited assistance to needy families with children and promote work.
-The Federal TANF legislation was reauthorized as part of the Deficit Reduction Act of 2005 (DRA). - Trial Job: One of the three W-2 employment positions provided to improve the employability of participants by providing work experience and training to assist them to move into unsubsidized employment.
-The W-2 subsidy for Trial Job's participants is paid directly to the employer. - Two-Parent Family: A family where both adult parents meet all W-2 financial and non-financial eligibility requirements and: 1.
-Have a child in common and are living in the household; 2.
+TANF is the federal block grant program that provides states with the authority and funding to create programs that promote work and provide timelimited assistance to needy families with children. - Trial Job: One of the three W-2 employment positions provided to improve the employability of participants by providing work experience and training to assist them to move into unsubsidized employment.
+The W-2 subsidy for Trial Job's participants is paid directly to the employer. - Two-Parent Group: A family in which both adult parents meet all W-2 financial and non-financial eligibility requirements and: 1.
+Have a child in common and both parents are living in the household; 2.
 One of the parents is placed in a W-2 employment position; and 3.
-Neither parent is disabled or caring for a severely disabled child in the W-2 group.
+Neither parent is disabled or caring for a severely disabled child in the W-2 Group.